SumodaSubramani/Automated-Network-Request-management-in-ServiceNow/README.md

-# 🌐 Network Request Automation – ServiceNow
+# 🌐 Automated Network Request Automation – ServiceNow

 ## 📝 Project Description
 The **Network Request Automation** project is designed to digitize and automate the process of submitting, approving, and tracking **network service requests** in ServiceNow.